digitaldemokrati/prototyp/readme.md

 -------------------------

 * UPDATE: It is now possible to create accounts!
 However, the confirmation email is now just a confirmation link on the homepage.
 In other words, an email sending thingy needs to be created...
+* FIXED: Enable users to create new propositions.
-* Enable users to create new propositions, arguments.
+* Enable users to create new arguments.
 * Implement voting on both propositions and arguments.
 * Do the actualy deployment somewhere and point digitaldemokrati.se to the server.